 We have implemented compliance policies and procedures intended to train and monitor our sales, billing, marketing and other personnel.
 Our efforts to implement appropriate monitoring of such personnel are ongoing and we have identified and are analyzing situations in which employees may have failed to fully adhere to our policies and applicable laws in the past.
-For example, as part of our work to improve our compliance program, including our internal auditing and monitoring function, we commissioned a third-party analysis of our coding and billing processes.
-In connection with that audit, we identified that we had not timely and appropriately transitioned to the implementation of a new CPT code in 2019, and as a result we received an overpayment of approximately \$10.3 million from government payors during 2019 and early 2020 and may have repayment obligations to commercial payors.
+For example, as part of our work to improve our compliance program and our obligations under our Corporate Integrity Agreement (as defined below), including our internal auditing and monitoring function, we commissioned a thirdparty analysis of our coding and billing processes.
+In connection with that audit, we identified that we had not timely and appropriately transitioned to the implementation of a new CPT code in 2019, and as a result we received an overpayment of approximately \$10.0 million from government payors during 2019 and early 2020.
+We also conducted a similar review of our historic practices regarding the collection of patient responsibility amounts, including copayments and deductibles, from government health program beneficiaries between May 2018 and May 2020.
+We reported the overpayments identified in both audits to the Office of Inspector General of the Department of Health and Human Services, or the OIG, in compliance with our Corporate Integrity Agreement.
 For additional information on our transition for this CPT code, see Notes 4 and 9 to our unaudited condensed consolidated financial statements.
 There can be no assurance that we will not identify further compliance, billing, or other failures or experience similar issues in the future.
 Failure by our sales, billing, marketing, or other personnel to follow our policies and comply with applicable laws may subject us to administrative, civil, and criminal actions, penalties, damages, fines, individual imprisonment, exclusion from participation in federal healthcare programs, refunding of payments received by us, and curtailment or cessation of our operations.
 For additional information regarding recent government investigations regarding our compliance with certain policies and laws, see Part II, Item 1.
 "Legal Proceedings."
 In addition, in the event of failure by our sales, billing, marketing, or other personnel to follow our policies and comply with applicable laws, commercial third-party payors may refuse to provide all or any reimbursement for tests administered and seek repayment from us of amounts previously reimbursed, which failures may harm our ability to secure network contracts with third-party payors.
 Any of the foregoing could adversely affect our revenue, cash flow, and financial condition, and reduce our growth prospects.
 For additional information regarding these risks, see the risk factor titled "If we or our commercial partners act in a manner that violates healthcare laws or otherwise engage in misconduct, we could face substantial penalties and damage to our reputation, and our business operations and financial condition could be adversely affected."